 How could we miss the significance of Jesus’ solitude and silence with the Father?
 How could we think that we can live well or love well without following Jesus’ example?
 Mark doesn’t miss it!

-Many Bible scholars say that Mark tell his gospel in a hurry.
+Many Bible scholars say that Mark tells his gospel in a hurry.
 Indeed his favorite expression is “immediately” (or “at once”) which he uses 39 times (NASB).
 He is so excited to tell us about the life, death, and resurrection of Jesus!
 He even skips the story of Jesus’ birth.
 He gets out the Gospel of Jesus much faster than any of the other Gospel writers.
 (It takes only about an hour and fifteen minutes to read the Gospel of Mark straight through.)

 But, like Jesus, Mark is not really in a hurry — except to get to the cross!
 (See Mark 10:32 when Jesus was in a hurry to get to Jerusalem where his cross waited.)
 Mark may be breathless with enthusiasm to share the Good News that Jesus has made the Kingdom of God available to us, but repeatedly he pauses to give us glimpses into Jesus’ solitude and silence with the Father.